Andreatugores/Scientific-computing/README.md

 In addition to that, there was a lack of the proper documentation inside the notebooks, both from the physical aspects of the analysis and from the commands in the code.
 These weak points meant a longer process of learning for the less experienced and knowledgeable users of these Jupyter Notebooks series.

 On a side part, even when ATLAS has a platform to create code, run analysis, and get data from their ATLAS Open Data, which is the ATLAS Virtual Machine (VM), this was not fully integrated to the Jupyter Notebooks in the sense that the mention of the ATLAS VM did not describe it in an accurate way, that presents it as an extraordinary tool to run the ATLAS Open Data Jupyter Notebooks and to later created original content from ATLAS Open Data.
-The ATLAS VM was also not introduced clearly in the original README file.
-For students who accessed the ATLAS GitHub repository before the ATLAS Open Data website, the information and tutorials of the VM would remain unknown until they navigate to the other sites.

 Finally, even though the philosophy behind ATLAS Open Data is about Open Science and Reproducibility, there is no information available for the user of at least some platforms to make science more shareable and discoverable.
 Even when Git is a well known software for version control that facilitates scientific reproducibility, not all students are Git users, and not all students are familiar with executing commands in a terminal, or have a complete understanding of the basic git commands.